!

 If you feel comfortable, you could speak to the person at the time or after it has taken place.
 You could clarify what they meant by the behaviour and explain the impact, asking them not to do it again.

 • The very important point is that you shouldn’t have been put in the situation in the first place.
-If you don’t feel comfortable or don’t want to discuss with them you could seek support from a trusted colleague, staff networks, line manager and/or refer to our Stand Up Speak Out webpages for further advice and guidance.
+If you don’t feel comfortable or don’t want to discuss with them you could seek support from a trusted colleague, staff networks, line manager and/or refer to our Speak Up Stand Up webpages for further advice and guidance.

-• We have developed an online learning resource, in our Inclusion Essentials training; Challenging Unacceptable Behaviours which provides information, tools, and techniques to encourage staff to challenge all forms of unacceptable behaviour including microaggressions.
+• We have identified a useful LinkedIn Learning resource which provides information, tools, and techniques to encourage staff to challenge all forms of unacceptable behaviour including microaggressions.